internetimagery/photo-organization-template/README.txt

 rclone config

 7)
-Double click the backup script within the "backup scripts" folder to backup.
+Double click the backup script within the "tools" folder to backup.
 If on windows, use the ones prefixed with "windows".

+8)
+After a backup, all photos will be locked.
+To unlock for editing (why would you do this?!) use the "unlock files" script, in the "tools" folder.